Consensus Complementarity Control for Multi-Contact MPC: Robot Arm Manipulation

 In this section, we conduct hardware experiments where the desired ball trajectory is parameterized as a function of time rather than the ball's current state.
 All other aspects of the experimental setup (the system models, high-level control algorithm, low-level controller, and vision pipeline) remain unchanged from Section \ref{sec:state_based}.

-We experimented with the 3 different time-based trajectories, $x^b_d = x^b_d(t)$ shown in Figure \ref{fig:time-varying}.
-For all 3 time-based trajectories, C3 successfully and consistently discovers strategies to roll the ball within the $2$ cm error band.
+We experimented with the 3 different time-based trajectories, $x^b_d = x^b_d(t)$ shown in Figure \ref{fig:time-varying}, \rev{and the tracking error for these three trajectories are shown in Figure \ref{fig:time_based error}}.
+For all 3 time-based trajectories, C3 successfully and consistently discovers strategies to roll the ball around the $2$ cm error band.
 Additionally, the shape of the ball's trajectory closely matches the desired trajectory.
 These experiments demonstrate that C3 can also track time-based trajectories.
 Note that the same model errors (e.g. table slant, friction coefficient estimates, etc) from Section \ref{sec:state_based} are present in these experiments as well; however, since the high-level control algorithm has not changed, C3 remains sufficiently robust to successfully execute the tasks.
 The full videos of these experiments are available in the supplementary material.